The Artful Letter Exhibit: A Celebration of Analog Creativity

 - The Artists Hand

-- Oct 19
+- Oct 19, 2025

-- 2 min read
+- 3 min read

-I'm not one to forego the conveniences of our digital world, but like gardening (and farming) there are reasons and seasons for patiently experiencing.
-Today I am writing this newsy-letter on my laptop, but soon I will go out to the garden to thin lettuce plants, cover the peppers for the coming frost, and gather squash for storage.
-Gathering the fruits of seeds planted and plants cultivated reminds me that the art that we cherish appears from the patient experience of artists turning their learned practice with paint and pottery into art works suitable to also "store up,"- with which to feed our souls.
+I'm not one to forego the conveniences of our digital world.
+But like gardening, there are reasons and seasons for patiently experiencing life.
+Today, I’m writing this newsy letter on my laptop.
+Soon, I’ll head out to the garden to thin lettuce plants, cover the peppers for the coming frost, and gather squash for storage.

-Here is a fun thought experiment.
-Is the world you live in comprised of seemingly endless possibility and infinite expression?
-Or is it comprised of discrete, finite states of being?
-On-off.
-Black-white.
-Ones and zeroes.
 Digital data has brought us many marvelous marvels.
-But for today, I'm content to gather my tools and head out to the garden to weed, seed and harvest.
-It's the beauty of how we care for our soil, our spaces, and each other.
-When I stop in the Artists Hand Gallery and see the original artwork of local artists, my soul feels and reflects the way no machine can replicate.
+But for today, I’m content to gather my tools and head out to the garden to weed, seed, and harvest.
+It’s all about how we care for our soil, our spaces, and each other.
+When I stop by The Artists Hand Gallery and see the original artwork of local artists, my soul feels and reflects in ways no machine can replicate.

 We're Open